A Ghost Story

 Sitting on the bench in the darkness of the woods.

 "No, please."
-She said.
-She was so beautiful this night, exceptionally so, resplendently beautiful.
+She says.
+She's so beautiful this night, exceptionally so, resplendently beautiful.

 "Are you in all our dreams at the same time?"
 I ask her.